 The gas prices have been down lately there's a lot more activity in the insurance companies.
 There's, not really a way to track that they're.
 Trying to put it in their bubble, so they can, you know, figure out how much to pay you I mean the government regulates what the insurance company can do, so they can't come out and take advantage of you.

 Whenever you take a policy.
 You purchase that premium.
 What's happened?
 Is the agent or the person that quoted you?
-It might be a direct salesperson, so what they did is they typed in all your information in the computer and they had created an algorithm or ax or a worst-case scenario with all of your discounts, if you're, not smoker, if you're, you know married if you own a house, go look at my other video for discounts.
+It might be a direct salesperson, so what they did is they typed in all your information in the computer and they had created an algorithm or ax or a worst-case scenario with all of your discounts, if you're, not smoker, if you're, you know married if you own a house, go look at my other article for discounts.

 That means the premium is going to be lower for you.
 There's, something called underwriters and what their job is to do is to underwrite the business.

 So if you have your estimated claims, so we expect that you're, going to file a claim for $ 600 in the next five years.
 We want to underwrite that business just a little bit below just so.
 You're, not you know.